cycloid-community-catalog/infra-amazon-s3/README.md

 In order to run this task, couple elements are required within the infrastructure:

-  * Having an S3 bucket to store Terraform remote states [Here](https://docs.aws.amazon.com/quickstarts/latest/s3backup/step-1-create-bucket.html)
+  * Having an S3 bucket with versioning to store Terraform remote states [here](https://docs.aws.amazon.com/quickstarts/latest/s3backup/step-1-create-bucket.html)

 # Details